Redundancy of the cosmological evolution equations and its relationship with the initial conditions: The various cases in an ever expanding or ever contracting universe

 \section{The various cases in an ever expanding or ever contracting universe}

 In this section we will discuss about purely expanding or contracting phases in cosmology.
 Throughout the relevant interval, $t_i\le t \le t_f$, we assume that $\dot{a} \ne 0$.
-We will relax the last assumption in the next section and show that for intervals where we have $\dot{a}(t_0)= 0$, at some point $t_0$ in the interval, we can still obtain specific solutions of the Einstein equation.
-We will first try to see whether we can reproduce the differential equations left out from our chosen pair of equations.
-Although the four differential equations are produced essentially from two independent dynamical equations, it will be seen that one may not get back all the equations from any pair of relevant equations.
-We will then try to see whether the solution produced from the chosen pair of equations simultaneously satisfy the other equations.

-Before we start we must point out that the time interval $[t_i\,,\,t_f]$ has to be chosen carefully.
-We have demanded the interval to be such that the scale-factor always increases or decreases with time inside the interval.
-We have tacitly assumed that $a(t)>0$ inside the interval.
+It is natural to assume that $a(t)>0$ inside the interval.
 The last condition may not be true for any time interval.
 For a contracting spacetime, the dynamics can produce $a(t_s)=0$ for some $t_i\le t_s \le t_f$.
 In such cases the system has reached a singularity.
 In this case one has to redefine the interval in such a way that the upper limit of the relevant interval, $t_f$, always remains smaller than $t_s$.
 In other words, our interval must be chosen in such a way that there are no singularities inside this interval.